Kidney Organ Rejection

 The Four Types of Rejection

 Hyperacute rejection occurs right after the blood supply is connected to the new kidney in surgery.
-It rarely happens because the crossmatch test prior to surgery usually identifies antibodies that would cause this type of reaction.
+This type of rejection rarely happens because the crossmatch test prior to surgery usually identifies antibodies that would cause this type of reaction.

 Acute rejection usually occurs within the first six months after transplantation.
 During that time, we regularly draw blood from your child to monitor the level of creatinine, a protein released into the bloodstream as waste material from the muscles.
 Higher levels of creatinine in your child’s bloodstream may indicate that the kidney is not doing a good job flushing waste material out of the body.